wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/manage-component-source-configurations.md

 # Manage Component Source Configurations

-In Choreo, you can configure service endpoints and connections via the `component.yaml` source configuration file.
+In {{ product_name }}, you can configure service endpoints and connections via the `component.yaml` source configuration file.
 This file ensures that the configurations required to initialize endpoints and connections are defined, as they cannot be inferred from the source code.
 This guide provides an overview of how to configure and manage these settings effectively.

-The source configuration file must be committed to your repository within the `.choreo` directory at the root of the project directory.
+The source configuration file must be committed to your repository within the `.{{ product_name }}` directory at the root of the project directory.
 This ensures the ability to version the configuration files alongside repository commits, enabling better tracking and management of configurations.

 !!! note
     -  The `component-config.yaml` and `endpoints.yaml` files will eventually be deprecated and replaced by the `component.yaml` file.
         - For details on how to seamlessly update to the latest `component.yaml` file`, see [Update to the latest source configuration file](#update-to-the-latest-source-configuration-file).
-    - Choreo prioritizes configuration files in the following order: `component.yaml` takes the highest precedence, followed by `component-config.yaml`, and then `endpoints.yaml`.
+    - {{ product_name }} prioritizes configuration files in the following order: `component.yaml` takes the highest precedence, followed by `component-config.yaml`, and then `endpoints.yaml`.

 ## Overview of the `component.yaml` file